Dustyroom/flat-kit-doc/index.md

 - _Stretch Y._ How stretched the foam is along Y axis.
 - _Power._ Makes specular thin or thick. _Power_ value is a multiplier of 'Strength' parameter.
 - _Strength._ How prominent the specular is.

+We've included a component called _Buoyancy_.
+The _Water_ shader deforms the water mesh, which in its turn moves the objects that have _Buoyancy_ component on them.
+More info can be found in the Buoyancy part of Additional Scripts section of this manual.

 > **TIP.** Place the plane somewhere behind of in front of your scene objects.
 Place the _Water_ shader on it.
 Set _Clearness_ to max, set foam _scale_ to very high, lower the _frequency_, as well as opacity.
 With fine-tuning, it is possible to achieve something like a film grain effect.